chickensoft-games/chickensoft_site/docs/setup.md

 ## 📦 Installing the .NET SDK

 If you're wanting to use Godot 4, we recommend installing the [.NET 8 SDK][net8].
 You will also need the [.NET 6 SDK][net6] to use GodotEnv, Chickensoft's CLI tool for managing Godot versions and addons.
-While you're at it, it doesn't hurt to install the [.NET 7 SDK][net7], either.
+While you're at it, you should install the [.NET 7 SDK][net7], too — having the .NET SDK 6, 7, and 8 will allow you to run a variety of C# projects with Godot.

 :::tip
 You can install multiple versions of the .NET SDK.
-C# tooling is (generally) intelligent enough to pick the correct version based on the target framework of the project.
+C# tooling is (generally) intelligent enough to pick the correct version based on the target framework of the project, the `global.json` file, and other settings in Godot.
+If you're running into issues with SDK resolution, feel free to reach out in [Discord].
 :::

 :::info